-This program focuses on engineering robotic systems to sense and actuate in response to human biology for biomedical intervention.
+This program focuses on engineering new prototype biorobotic systems to sense and actuate in response to human biology for clinical purposes.
+These technologies are robots and bionic devices designed to be closed-loop systems to regulate organ- and human-scale functions.
+Additionally, this program focuses on engineering new prototype parts and modules, such as the sensors and actuators that comprise biorobotic systems.
 Projects should be directed toward overcoming a technological challenge that limits biomedical adoption.
 This program encourages projects that use a design-build-test approach.

-Examples of robotic systems include but are not limited to:
+Examples of technologies include but are not limited to:

 - robotic nurses to care for isolated patients

 - soft robotic exoskeletons to replace lost capabilities

 - semi-autonomous robots to perform minimally invasive surgeries

 - artificial organs to replace function

 - implantable devices to deliver therapeutic agents

 - bioelectronic scaffolds for organ control

 - microgrippers and drills for surgical robots